Skip to main content

 Tonight, President Obama made it clear: we are now beginning the process of bringing our troops home and ending the war in Afghanistan.

 It has been the hope of many in Congress and across the country that the full drawdown of U.S. forces would happen sooner than the President laid out – and we will continue to press for a better outcome.
+Concluding this war will enable us to reduce the deficit and focus fuller attention on the priorities of the American people: creating jobs and investing in our nation's future by building a strong, thriving economy for our children.

 Blog Post